aminoa/rc-app/questions.md

 - push myself to learn/create cooler things.
   - I crafted 2 CSAW (NYU Cybersecurity CTF competition) CTF challenges (one involved reverse engineering a PlayStation 3 controller test program).

-I find that the Recurse Center provides the same type of dedicated environment that would push me much further than I would ever go on my own - it reminds of OSIRIS but instead purely dedicated to personal projects, in a way combining my excitement for BUGS.
-I would like to seeing new faces, ideas, and concepts to make me feel inspired and jealous!
+I find that the Recurse Center provides the same type of dedicated environment that would push me much further than I would ever go on my own - it reminds me of OSIRIS but instead purely dedicated to personal projects, in a way combining my excitement for BUGS.
+I would like to see new faces, ideas, and concepts to make me feel inspired and jealous!
 It humbles me but also boosts my excitement about what I work on, what others work on, and the field as a whole.

 ## What would you like to work on at RC?